Sul4v/EventHub/README.md

 3. as a user, I can create a new event
 4. as a user, I can view a list of all events
 5. as a user, I can join events
-6. as a user, I can view upcoming events I have joined on my profile page
+6. as a user, I can view the events I have joined or created on my profile page

 ## Research Topics

-* (2 points) Make the Webpage responsive
+* (3 points) Vite with EsLint
-  * will make sure that this webpage will have a responsive UI, i.e. it will have adapt to the device screen size. (mobile phone, tablet, computer)

 * (2 points) TailwindCSS
     * will use TailwindCSS to design the pages in the webapp
 * (6 points) react.js